Bgolearn/BgoFace/Readme.md

 ---

 ### License and Usage
-© 2024 BgoFace Development Team.
+© 2024 Bgolearn Development Team.
 All rights reserved.

 This software is provided for academic and research purposes only.
 Commercial use is strictly prohibited.
 Any violation of these terms will be subject to appropriate actions.